 For Ferruh, this was just the beginning of a journey that would see Netsparker grow and mature, both technically and commercially.
 The technical team was expanded to include additional coders, as well as dedicated security research and QA staff, and the stage was set for an ambitious development programme that would see many more of Ferruh's "bright ideas" translated into new and exciting Netsparker features.

-Many years after inception, Netsparker’s unique approach has earned it a place of honour among the leading security scanning tools.
+Two years after inception, Netsparker's unique approach has earned it a place of honour among the leading security scanning tools.
 It is now regularly awarded best-of-breed status by independent reviewers and, even more importantly, users love it.